Planning a family camping holiday but struggling to choose the right tent? You’re in the right place!

 This is an awesome feature not everyone from the family comes along on every trip, as you can literally customize your tent to the right side.
 Also, additional attachments are available, so you don’t have to stop at a 9-person tent – keep on adding more until you get the size you need!
 There isn’t any designated vestibule or storage area, but we guess you could always use an entire add-on for that if you were really bothered.

-But just because the design in novelty it doesn’t mean that it overlooks the important bits – this tent is still windproof (despite the odd shape) and features inverted seams, welded flooring, and protected zippers to keep out the rain, and we love the extended awning over the door.
+But just because the design is a novelty it doesn’t mean that it overlooks the important bits – this tent is still windproof (despite the odd shape) and features inverted seams, welded flooring, and protected zippers to keep out the rain, and we love the extended awning over the door.

 Although still reasonably priced, this bundle costs me than your average Coleman 9-person tent (although we suppose it isn’t really ‘average is it?), and it’s also a little heavy.